Login

 Pune's Spiritual Landmark

-Discover Pune's most famous Ganesh temple with its rich history, daily rituals, and magnificent idol that attracts millions of devotees.
+Discover Pune's most famous Ganesh temple with its rich history, daily rituals, and magnificent golden idol that attracts millions of devotees.
+Complete guide with timings, aarti schedule, and everything you need to know.

 Dagdusheth Halwai Ganpati Temple